KnightproEx/eatstagram-customer/README.md

 `$ git clone https://github.com/KnightproEx/eatstagram-customer.git`
 3. Run it on an emulator/device from Android Studio , VS Code or your preferred editor

+This project uses [Dart Packages](https://pub.dev/) which may popup as errors when running the project.
+Simply run `pub get` in `pubspec.yaml` to pull the required packages.

 Alternatively , you may [download]() the APK release here.

 ## Authors